 I always look at it like Dwight Yorke and Andy Cole.
 I think Dwight Yorke wanted to score more goals than Andy Cole but Dwight Yorke was never the centre-forward that Andy Cole was.
 So while I might have been the top scorer one year – I played up front with John Aldridge or Ian Rush or whoever was playing.
 I played up front with them but I always considered myself still to be a number ten.
 So while I scored a lot of goals, a number nine or centre-forward is someone who always wants to score.
 I got more pleasure from creating a goal than scoring a goal.
 You can’t be a goalscorer and do that.
 I couldn’t play badly and score two goals and be happy whereas Ian Rush, John Aldridge, Robbie Fowler, all goalscorers are happy with scoring one goal and playing terribly.
 I can’t.
 Well, I didn’t have to be.
 Before I played up front I was equally as comfortable playing the role I was playing because while I might not have scored twenty-eight goals I was scoring fifteen goals, I scored goals, I created goals by playing on that left side and also by coming in off the line.
 And Liverpool never restricted me to playing wide.
 So that is when I was happiest.
 Not the season when I scored those twenty-eight goals.

-You must have been proud when Sir Tom Finney said that players like John Barnes just come along once in a lifetime.
+n proud when Sir Tom Finney said that players like John Barnes just come along once in a lifetime.

 I don’t get carried away with praise at all.
 I learned a lot of things from Liverpool but I learned equally as much from Graham Taylor at Watford.
 I’m a young boy and he really made a big impression on me because I remember as a young boy playing for Watford and the Press loved Watford because we finished second in the League to Liverpool, we were beating Arsenal, we were beating Tottenham.
 So the Press loved us.
 When I played for England the Press used to criticise me because of course the Press don’t like England.
 I’m nineteen and I’m getting a hard time with the Press when I’m playing for England; and he said to me: “Listen, you know the player you are, you know who you are, you don’t take any notice of anybody else.
 If you are going to get carried away with the praise that they give you and believe it, you also have to believe when they criticise you that you’re terrible.”
 So I do what I do, I am who I am and if people appreciate it … but if they don’t… so I’m on the defensive sometimes, if they had come to me and said you’re a bad player would I have believed that?
 So it’s nice words and it’s nice to be appreciated but I take it with a pinch of salt because you can only be who you are and do as well as you can.
 You can speak to a Man.
 United fan and he’ll say “John Barnes is crap” and a Liverpool fan will say “John Barnes is great” … What am I?
 Am I crap?
 Yes, because you’ve said so.
 Am I great because he said so?
 You are who you are.